 The Outreach program will provide support to individuals, families and caregivers by utilizing different types of technology like teleconferences, Skype and FaceTime to connect with clients throughout the province.
 The Outreach program aims to support people in the same manner as the regular Support Program, by utilizing different methods.
 The FASD Network wants all individuals, families and caregivers affected by FASD to feel they are supported and connected to services.

-The FASD Network’s support services now includes a Support Worker dedicated to providing supports and services for individuals with FASD who have involvement in the Saskatchewan justice system.
-When possible, our Justice Support Worker will attend all court proceedings and legal appointments.
+The FASD Network’s support services now includes a Direct Support Professional dedicated to providing supports and services for individuals with FASD who have involvement in the Saskatchewan justice system.
+When possible, our Justice Worker will attend all court proceedings and legal appointments.
 The Network will also advocate on the client’s behalf to legal professionals and community supports, continue support during incarceration, assist corrections workers to develop individual release plans, and provide wraparound supports and services including referrals to community organizations to help clients reduce or eliminate criminal behaviour and maintain a healthy lifestyle.

 The FASD Network would like to thank the Law Foundation of Saskatchewan for providing the funding for the Justice Support Services.

 For more information to refer a client, contact:

 The toll free line was implemented approximately twelve years ago to meet the needs of parents and professionals by aiding them to access appropriate information and services in their area.
 The Network’s direct support professionals are able to provide guidance and advice over the toll free line to families and individuals who need assistance.

 Families and individuals that are experiencing a tough time and need the advice of qualified professionals can phone in to ask possible questions they may have about the disability, discuss potential strategies, receive answers concerning assessment and diagnosis, or get help finding resource options in their local community.
 The toll free line is also available to anyone who is simply looking for someone who understands and can listen to their story or struggle.